 I love the Spanish word for garlic clove: diente, which also means tooth.
 And there is some resemblance, come to think about it.

 Heat olive oil in a wok or large heavy frying pan.
 Add garlic and the shrimp.
-Squeeze in a large lime and add wine.
-Stir until the shrimp turn completely pink.
+Toss with a metal spatula until the shrimp turn completely pink.
+Sprinkle with a little red chili pepper flakes.
+Squeeze in a large lime and add wine and scrape the pan.
 Salt to taste.
 I used a few grinds of smoked sea salt.

 To make tacos, I first fry half a sliced onion and a bell pepper (you can sub a cup of frozen bell peppers) in olive oil, then set aside in a bowl.
 Fry the shrimp in the same pan and then mix with the onions and peppers.
 Cut half a large avocado (or a whole small one) into chunks, and separate cilantro leaves from stems to make about 1/2 cup of leaves.
 Mix all ingredients together and serve with homemade tortillas